Your October Horoscope Is Here — You'll Need To Remember To Breathe

 Virgo Sun & Rising:

-Virgo, on the 4th October Mercury leaves your sign after an extended stay, and Venus enters your sign just a few days later, on the 8th October.
+Virgo, on October 4 Mercury leaves your sign after an extended stay, and Venus enters your sign just a few days later, on October 8.
 In many ways, the cosmos is continuing to use your sign’s energy to teach you and your fellow beings key lessons about being present with oneself and others.
 Just make sure that you’re not being too tough on yourself during the Venus in Virgo transit, as it may amp up your perfectionism and your insecurities.

 AdvertisementADVERTISEMENT